-The Company undertakes no obligation to update the forward-looking statements in this announcement or any other forward-looking statements it may make.
+Aviva undertakes no obligation to update the forward looking statements in this announcement or any other forward-looking statements we may make.
 Forward-looking statements in this report are current only as of the date on which such statements are made.

-This Solvency and Financial Condition Report has been prepared for information only, it is based on our understanding as at 16 April 2019 and does not provide financial or legal advice.
-Other than set out in section F.4 (Directors Statement), the Company, its directors, employees, agents or advisers do not accept or assume responsibility to any other person to who this document is shown or into whose hands it may come, and any such responsibility or liability is expressly disclaimed.
+This report has been prepared for, and only for, the members of the Company, as a body, and no other persons.
+The Company, its directors, employees, agents or advisers do not accept or assume responsibility to any other person to who this document is shown or into whose hands it may come, and any such responsibility or liability is expressly disclaimed.